Ionic framework icon pack: browse Ionicons on Uwarp

 What you can do with Ionicons

-The pack is designed for app makers who need a single library across platforms.
+The pack is built for Ionic framework and Capacitor teams that need one MIT library across platforms.

 2. Use SVG in modern stacks: Integrate with bundlers, component libraries, and native wrappers that already document Ionic or SVG imports.